tarquin-the-brave/not-a-v-word-cookbook/src/toms-stir-fry.md

   - salad topping seeds,
   - soy sauce to taste.

-Extend into a peanut curry with:
+Extend into a peanut curry soup with:
   + big dollop of peanut butter,
   + chilli flakes,
-  + water,
+  + water.
-  + Rice or noodles to serve.